dgjnpr/ansible-template-for-junos/README.md

 ## Prerequisites

 To be able to use the Ansible configuration you must have a copy of [Ansible](http://docs.ansible.com/intro_installation.html) installed.
 In order to apply the configuration generated, you must have a copy of the [Junos plugin](https://github.com/Juniper/ansible-junos-stdlib) for Ansible installed.
+The Junos plugin requires that [Junos PyEZ](https://github.com/Juniper/py-junos-eznc) is installed too.
+Finally install the Juniper Ansible role using `sudo ansible-galaxy install Juniper.junos`

 Please review the installation documentation for the above to ensure all required dependencies are also installed.